 Dentistry Tufts University School of Dental Medicine 3-4 B.S./D.M.D.
+Program

-Program Admission Requirements
+Admission Requirements

 Applicants to the joint degree program in dentistry must first apply to Adelphi University and indicate interest in the dentistry program.
-To be eligible for this program students must have a minimum academic average in high school of 3.2, a minimum combined SAT score of 1100, and a strong letter of recommendation from their high school counselor.
+To be eligible for this program students must have a strong academic average in high school, solid combined SAT scores, and a strong letter of recommendation from their high school counselor.
 Candidates are also required to participate in interviews that take place on Adelphi's campus and are conducted by both Adelphi University and Tufts University School of Dental Medicine.